Ainu people: Names

-This people's most widely known ethnonym, Ainu (アイヌ; Айны), means 'human' in the Ainu language, particularly as opposed to kamui, 'divine beings'.
-Ainu also identify themselves as Utari ('comrades' or 'people').
+This people's most widely known ethnonym, Aynu (アイヌ; Айны), means "human being" or "person" in the Ainu language, particularly as opposed to kamuy, "divine beings".
+The word utari, meaning "relatives", "companions", or "fellow people", was also adopted as a collective designation, particularly during the twentieth century when the word "Ainu" was often used abusively in Japanese society.
 Official documents use both names.

+The Sakhalin Ainu used the autonym Enchiw to distinguish themselves from other Ainu communities.

-The name first appeared as Aino in a 1591 Latin manuscript titled De yezorum insula.
-This document gives the native name of Hokkaido as Aino moxori, or Ainu mosir, 'land of the Ainu'.
+The name first appeared as Aino in a 1591 Latin manuscript titled De yezorum insula held in the Roman archives of the Society of Jesus in Rome.
+This document gives the native name of Hokkaido as Aino moxori, or Ainu mosir, "land of the Ainu".
 The terms Aino and Ainu did not come into common use as ethnonyms until the early 19th century.
 The ethnonym first appeared in an 1819 German encyclopedia article.
 Neither European nor Japanese sources conceived of the Ainu as a distinct ethnic group until the late 1700s.

 The Ainu were also called the Kuye by their neighbors.
 The Qing dynasty called Sakhalin Kuyedao ("island of the Ainu").
 The island was also called Kuye Fiyaka.
 The word Kuye used by the Qing is "most probably related to kuyi, the name given to the Sakhalin Ainu by their Nivkh and Nanai neighbors."
 When the Ainu migrated onto the mainland, the Chinese described a "strong Kui (or Kuwei, Kuwu, Kuye, Kugi, i.e. Ainu) presence in the area otherwise dominated by the Gilemi or Jilimi (Nivkh and other Amur peoples)."
-Related names were in widespread use in the region, for example the Kuril Ainu called themselves koushi.
+Related names were in widespread use in the region, for example, the Kuril Ainu called themselves both kuri(l) and koushi; the former was adopted as an exonym by neighboring peoples, including in Chinese and Japanese.

-The Old Japanese exonym 蝦夷 (Emi_{1}si) was coined according to the Kojiki-den from 蝦 ("shrimp") + 夷 ("barbarian") as a reference to their hairiness and savagery.
-The term is considered an insult by contemporary Ainu.
+An exonym applied to the Ainu people in the 8th century Nihon Shoki is 蝦夷 (Emi_{1}si), written with the characters 蝦 "shrimp" and 夷 "barbarian" (Chinese Yi, "barbaric outsider from Korea, Japan, etc."), though it also uses the characters 毛人 "hairy people" once.

+The 13th-century Shaku Nihongi later claimed that the Ainu called themselves Emishi, but this understanding may have derived from the Sakhalin Ainu word Enchiw.
+The term is considered derogatory in modern usage.